wp-plugins/a-year-before/readme.txt

 If you like CSS, you can style the date with the class `ayb_date`, the link of the article with the class `ayb_link` and the notfound-message by using the class `ayb_notfound`.

+== Uninstall ==
+Before Wordpress 2.6.1: Delete the a-year-before-folder from the wordpress-plugin-folder.

+Since Wordpress 2.7: Deactivate the plugin, then select "delete" in the plugin-panel.
+The files *and* the options of this plugin will be deleted.
+Thank you for using "a year before". ;-)

 == Changelog ==

 0.7beta11